Our Lady of Mount Carmel: Devotion in Europe

 Spain is one of the places where this devotion is most rooted.
 Our Lady of Mount Carmel is patron of the sailors, which includes fishermen and merchants.
 On the 19th of April 1901, the regent María Cristina de Habsburgo and the minister of Marina Cristóbal Colón de la Cerda, duke of Veragua, signed the Real Orden (order) in which the Lady of Mount Carmel (Santísima Virgen del Carmen) was proclaimed as patron of the Spanish Army.

 In the general chapter of London (1254), the Carmelites were ordered to confer in Spain, thus in 1270, the first founding of some of the most important cities in Aragón took place.
 Their initiatives were supported by monarchs such as James I (1213-1276) or his nephew James II.
 In Castilla (Castile), the first foundation was seen in Valladolid, in the convent of Saint Pablo of the Moraleja (1315).
 The subsequent propagation of the Carmelites was rapid along the whole Iberian peninsula, reaching Seville in 1358, a city in which since then saw the subsequent creation of the province Bética Carmelitian in 1499.
 During this era, the first woman communities of religious Carmelites emerged.
 During the XVI century, Teresa of Ávila and John of the Cross introduced profound reforms in the senate of the order.
 This gave origin to the Discalced Carmelites.
 Despite this division, in the following centuries their spiritual path continued along the world.

 Most cities and villages in Spain practically participate in a religious manner toward Our Lady of Mount Carmel, where processions and maritime pilgrimages using her image take part every 16 of July.
 In Granada, Benalúa, She is the patron.
 In this town there are celebrations in her name for maritime events, and every 16 July her image too is portrayed along the streets.

-In the Cordoba capital, we can observe two great devotions with this advocacy: Our Lady of Mount Carmel in San Cayetano and in Puerta Nueva.
+In Cordoba, there are two devotions with this advocacy: Our Lady of Mount Carmel in San Cayetano and in Puerta Nueva.
 San Cayetano was founded by frail Carmelites around 1600 in the Conventual Church of San Cayetano.
 The image of the Virgin us by an unknown author, around the XVIII century, attributed to Alonso Gómez de Sandoval.
-In Puerta Nueva, Cordoba, a great devotion can also be found.
+In Puerta Nueva, a great devotion can also be found.